gidebus/word_sequence_counter/README.md

 ##### Limitations
 There are no methods rescuing lack of incorrect command calls, etc.
-It treats title, index, and other non-essential data as part of the file
+It also treats title, index, and other non-essential data as part of the file.

 ##### Future Ideas
 For future work this class could be split into more classes and have a reader for other types of files.
 Ex. `CSV` etc.